-All parents will be provided with a copy of this policy annually.
-The Superintendent may determine the method of providing the policy (parent handbook, mailing, etc.).
+All parent(s)/guardian(s) will be provided with a copy of this Policy annually.
+The Superintendent may determine the method of providing the Policy (parent(s)/guardian(s) handbook, mailing, etc.).

 VII.
 Procedure for Reporting Bullying (NH RSA 193-F:4, II(f))